sandeepkumar8713/javaapps/22_design_notes/07_api_design.md

 5. **Versioning** : This pattern involves providing different versions of an API to support changes in the API without \
    breaking existing clients.

-## Constraints :
-1. **Client-server architecture**: This constraint requires that the client and server be **separated** from each other, with each \
-   responsible for a specific set of functionalities.
-This separation allows for greater scalability and flexibility in the \
-   system, as the client and server can be updated or replaced independently of each other.
-2. **Statelessness**: A RESTful API should be stateless, meaning that each request contains all the necessary information for the \
-   server to understand and respond to it.
-The server does not maintain any session state between requests, which makes the system \
-   more scalable and easier to manage.
-3. **Cacheability**: REST APIs should be designed to take advantage of caching, which can improve performance by reducing the number \
-   of requests sent to the server.
-Responses should include information that allows clients to determine whether the response can \
-   be cached, and for how long.
-4. **Layered system**: A RESTful API should be designed as a layered system, where each layer provides a specific set of \
-   functionalities.
-This allows for greater flexibility in the system, as layers can be added, removed, or modified \
-   without affecting the rest of the system.
-5. **Uniform interface**: The uniform interface constraint defines the standard interface that all components of the API must \
-   adhere to.
-This includes the use of standard HTTP methods (GET, POST, PUT, DELETE) for CRUD operations, as well as a \
-   consistent data format (usually JSON or XML) for requests and responses.
-6. **Code on demand**: This is an optional constraint that allows for executable code to be transferred from the server to the \
-   client, which can add additional functionality and flexibility to the API.
-However, this constraint is not commonly used in \
-   RESTful APIs and should be used with caution, as it can add complexity to the system.

 ## Best Practices :
 1. **Follow the REST architectural style**: The REST architectural style defines a set of constraints that must be followed to \